uni85/GCP_terraform-infrastructure-automation/README.md

-# GCP Infrastructure Automation with Terraform (Challenge Lab)
+# GCP Infrastructure Automation with Terraform

 This repository contains the solution for a Google Cloud Challenge Lab focused on automating infrastructure using Terraform.
 The project demonstrates advanced skills in modularization, state management, and the lifecycle of cloud resources.